reduxjs/redux/docs/basics/Reducers.md

 # Reducers

-[Actions](./Actions.md) describe the fact that *something happened*, but don't specify how the application's state changes in response.
-This is the job of reducers.
+**Reducers** specify how the application's state changes in response to [actions](./Actions.md) sent to the store.
+Remember that actions only describe the fact that *something happened*, but don't describe how the application's state changes.

 ## Designing the State Shape